elizab238/printf/README.md

 You don’t have to handle field width
 You don’t have to handle precision
-You don’t have to handle the length modifiers Elizabeth Wanjiru and Lahat Mariel
+You don’t have to handle the length modifiers Elizabeth Wanyoike and Lahat Mariel